Kudus rejects GH₵3.7 million-per-week Saudi deal, giving Chelsea a huge boost

 More Premier League clubs eye Kudus

-Besides Chelsea, another unnamed English top-flight club is believed to be in the mix.
+Besides Chelsea, another English top-flight club is believed to be in the mix.

 BBC Sport reports that multiple sides have expressed interest in snapping up the Black Stars midfielder this summer.